-Every applicant is advised to obtain a copy of the Postgraduate Handbook, Faculty Handbook or Study Guide that relates to the specific qualification for the proposed study in order to be informed about any particular requirements that may apply.
+Every applicant is advised to obtain a copy of the Postgraduate Handbook or Faculty Handbook that relates to the specific qualification for the proposed study in order to be informed about any particular requirements that may apply.

 There may be exceptions to the commencement and/or completion dates listed for some programmes of study.
 Information regarding these exceptions will be provided by the appropriate faculty.